Multiparty Spohn's theorem for a combination of local Markovian and non-Markovian quantum dynamics: Derivation of the two-party GKSL-like equation for local Markovian and non-Markovian baths

-As a consequence of this assumption, the Markovian bath $B_1$ possesses the property,
+As a consequence of this assumption, the Markovian bath $B_{M_1}$ possesses the property,

-which is a very important one for the succeeding calculations of our paper.
-Now, using the integral form of $\rho_{int}(t)$, given in Eq.~(\ref{eq:integral}), and then using Eq.~(\ref{eq:ini_assump}) in the von Neumann equation, we get
+Here we assume $B_{M_1}$ is initially in its stationary state, i.e., $[H_{B_{M_1}},\rho_{B_{M_1}}(0)]=0$.
+This Eq.~(\ref{eq:B1_appen}) is a very important relation for the succeeding calculations of this paper.
+Now, using the integral form of $\rho_{\text{int}}(t)$, given in Eq.~(\ref{eq:integral_appen}), and then using Eq.~(\ref{eq:ini_assump_appen}) in the von Neumann equation, we get

-for $j=1,2$.
-The first term for $j=2$ vanishes by using the relation given in Eq. (\ref{eq:B1}).
+for $X \in \{M,NM\}$.
+The first term for $X=NM$ vanishes by using the relation given in Eq.~(\ref{eq:B1_appen}).
 Thus the reduced system dynamics comes out to be

-Here $\tilde{\rho}_{s,int}(t)=\text{tr}_{B_2}\{\rho_{sB_2,int}(t)\}$.
-Next we use the Markov approximation, i.e., replace the integrand $\tilde{\rho}_{s,int}(s)$ in the first term by $\tilde{\rho}_{s,int}(t)$, so that the development of the reduced state of the system at time $t$ only depends on the present state $\tilde{\rho}_{s,int}(t)$.
+Here $\tilde{\rho}_{s,\text{int}}(t)=\text{tr}_{B_{NM_1}}\{\rho_{sB_{NM_1},\text{int}}(t)\}$.
+Next we use the Markov approximation, i.e., replace the integrand $\tilde{\rho}_{s,\text{int}}(s)$ in the first term by $\tilde{\rho}_{s,\text{int}}(t)$, so that the development of the reduced state of the system at time $t$ only depends on the present state $\tilde{\rho}_{s,\text{int}}(t)$.
 Furthermore, we substitute $s$ by $t-s$ and let the upper limit of the integral go to infinity so that we can avoid the dependency of the reduced density matrix on the explicit choice of the initial preparation at time $t=0$.
-See~\cite{Petruccione} for more details about the Markovian approximations.
-Hence,
+See Ref.~\cite{Petruccione} for more details about the Markovian approximations.
+Hence, after applying the rotating wave approximation, the right-hand side of the above equation comes out to be